 About Xinanigans

-You’re here for signal—the kind that clarifies power and intent.
-That’s what I deliver.
+You’re here for signal, the kind that clarifies power, intention, and risk.
+That’s what Xinanigans delivers.

 On Sources & Method